Help! My Website has gone?

 Hiring a Professional

 Before you hire someone, make lists of what you need.
-This will help you make the right choice from a massive sea of choices!
+This will help you choose from a massive sea of choices!

-There are a lot of web developers, designers and freelancers on the internet but if you don’t know what you need, you may end up with a site that you neither need nor want!
+There are many web developers, designers, and freelancers on the internet, but if you don’t know what you need, you may end up with a site that you neither need nor want!

 As the saying goes, you get what you pay for.